of Applied Mathematics,

 For a beautiful description of how reading and writing is really learnt by young children, here is Chloe’s story by Carole Bloch.

-I am past chairperson of Quaker Service (Cape), and am on the board of the Association for Educational Transformation (ASSET).
-ELRU, Philani, and The Little Hands Trust are other inspiring local organisations (I was on the Boards of ELRU and Philani for many years).
+I am chairperson of Quaker Service (Cape), and am on the board of the Association for Educational Transformation (ASSET).
+ELRU, Philani, Nalibali, and The Little Hands Trust are other inspiring local organisations (I was on the Boards of ELRU and Philani for many years).
 I am an avid fan and supporter of the Pro Cantu Youth Choir.
 I am an amateur photographer on my mountain walks; the photos below are from an exhibition I held in 1999.
 And here is our joint lamentation about the destruction of shade trees in Cape Town (walking in the shaded forest in Cape Town has been a privilege I have enjoyed for 50 years, now a thing of the past: they have been destroyed by fynbos fundamentalists).
-If you agree, email about it as suggested here.

 Finally, for those interested in my views on science and religion, here is a paper I wrote on the Quakers a long while ago, and here is my Backhouse Lecture to the Australia Yearly Meeting of the Quakers; and here is a paper on fundamentalism in science and religion.
 For much evidence of scientific fundamentalism, see various very informative links here as well as the writings of Alistair McGrath.